SINGROUP/matid/docs/_sources/about.rst.txt

 Contact
 -------
-If you encounter issues with the software, or want to suggest improvements, please use the `https://github.com/SINGROUP/matid/issues>`_ of github where the code is hosted.
+If you encounter issues with the software, or want to suggest improvements, please use the `issues feature <https://github.com/SINGROUP/matid/issues>`_ of github where the code is hosted.
 This way the discussion is publicly available and the discussion history is preserved.

 .. raw:: html